EugenUA/vulnerabilitiesAnalysis/README.md

 Is the core package of this software application.
 Service package contains all the classes needed for:
  * aggregation of security advisories from all the sources;
- * connection of the database manipulation classes with user interface, enabling the user run queries on the database;
+ * connection of the database manipulation classes with user interface, enabling the user to run queries on the database;
  * normal run of the program, for example: stemming of training data; reading properties file etc.
  * text mining with intent to find and correlate similar advisories and to delete documents which do not represent advisories;